FABLE-3DXRD/ImageD11/webgui/notes_for_new_gui.md

     >>> print( "Diff indices",len(zlib.compress( dI.astype(numpy.uint32) ) ) )
     Diff indices 81

-This is 10 bytes for some hypothetical peak.
+This is 10 kbytes for some hypothetical peak.
 If we use the localmaxlabel code to label all pixels as belonging to a local maximum then we run into a problem (144K peaks for some typical image and labels compresses to 680 Kb).
 There must be a threshold to decide whether a peak should be stored or not and so there must be a way to decide what is "signal" and what is "noise".

 Per scan dimension (over omega, diffractometer_y, sample_z, etc)
-- Links to say peaks are overlapping, thought to the the same
+- Links to say peaks are overlapping, thought to the the same peak

+Storage requirements:
+- Peaks : Nimages * npk_per_image * sizeof(pk)
+- Links : Nimages * npk_per_image * ndims * sizeof(link)

+Will need some code to make the unique peaks out of the peaks + links.

+TODO: pixel index format

+TODO: linking nD

+TODO: UI

 ### calibration and scattering vectors